Current Tax Proposals

 - Expand the incentive such that nonprofit entities and tribal governments can access it.

-A 2017 Regional Economic Models, Inc. study found that strengthening 179D to $3 per square foot with a long-term extension would create almost 77,000 jobs per year while contributing almost $7.4 billion annually in GDP.
+In addition to the ACEEE findings referenced above, a 2017 Regional Economic Models, Inc. study found that strengthening 179D to $3 per square foot with a long-term extension would create almost 77,000 jobs per year while contributing almost $7.4 billion annually in GDP.

 » Download the Alliance Tax Incentive Proposals Factsheet